-EXEMPTION UNDER PROPOSED REGISTRATION RULE FOR FOREIGN DERIVATIVES DEALERS achieve the same regulatory purpose and result but believes that substituted compliance could be extended further without increasing risk.
+EXEMPTION UNDER PROPOSED REGISTRATION RULE FOR FOREIGN DERIVATIVES DEALERS

+Section 54 of the Proposed Registration Rule provides exemptions for foreign derivatives dealers.
+The IECA appreciates recognition by the CSA of foreign rules similar to the Canadian rules that achieve the same regulatory purpose and result but believes that substituted compliance could be extended further without increasing risk.
 Specifically, the registration requirement should not be required of US entities that are not required to be registered as a swap dealer under the CFTC de minimis threshold rule.